-Join YPT, as we travel on one of our signature trips, to Iraqi Kurdistan to finally see the back of this awful year!
+Join YPT, as we travel on one of our signature trips, to Iraqi Kurdistan to welcome in Spring 2021 and celebrate the Newroz festival!

 A prospective new nation protected by the Peshmerga which were at the forefront of the fight with ISIS.
 Despite its significance and proximity to probably the most tense area in the world, Kurdistan offers not only safety, but beautiful scenery, famed in Middle Eastern literature as a paradise on earth, with more than 3500 archaeological sites, and some of the most friendly and welcoming people on earth.

 The trip takes us to the world’s only Yazidi shrine at Lalish, before heading north to Duhok, the Saddam palace, Amadiya, and then looping around and heading south to Sulamaniyah, and back to UNESCO World Heritage Site, Erbil, checking out lots of cool sights in between.